LLNL/merlin/docs/source/modules/run_simulation/run_simulation.rst

           file: $(MERLIN_INFO)/samples.npy
           column_labels: [LID_SPEED, VISCOSITY]

-Now, we can move on the steps of our workflow.
+Now, we can move on to the steps of our study block.

 Setting up
 ~~~~~~~~~~
-We will need to download some python packages such as ``Ofpp`` and ``scikit-learn`` in
+Our first step in our study block is concerned with making sure we have all the
-order to run this module.
-They are found in the ``requirements.txt`` file.
+required python packages for this workflow.
+The specific packages are found in
+the ``requirements.txt`` file.

-We will also need to copy the lid driven cavity deck from the openfoam docker
+We will also need to copy the lid driven cavity deck from the OpenFOAM docker
 container and adjust the write controls.
-This last part is scripted already for convenience.
+This last part is scripted already for
+convenience.

 This is how the ``setup`` step should look like by the end: